 If you’re missing one or more teeth, it’s worthwhile to look into your treatment options.
 Replacing your missing teeth can allow you to eat, drink, and speak with confidence.
 You’ll also feel more encouraged to show off your new smile to the world.

 Here are three great ways to replace missing teeth.
-If you have any questions, please don’t hesitate to reach out to our dental practice in Troy, Michigan.
+If you have any questions, please don’t hesitate to reach out to our dental practice in Shelby Township, Michigan.

 1. Dental Implants